JohnMartin0301/Personal-Finance-Tracker-Java-/README.md

-The Personal Finance Tracker is a Java-based application that helps you manage your finances by tracking your expenses and budget allocations for different categories.
+The Personal Finance Tracker is a Java-based program that helps you manage your finances by tracking your expenses and budget allocations for different categories.
 With this tool, you can keep a close watch on your spending habits and make informed financial decisions.